shark585/Ritvik_BlueStampPortfolio/index.md

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
+- I was able to finish building the Raspberry Pi and installed a fan on it to prevent overheating.
+I also put it in its box to keep the components organized and make it look neater.
 - What your biggest challenges and triumphs were at BSE
+- The biggest obstacle I faced while completing this milestone was the SD card failing
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+For my first milestone, I was able to get the entire base project working.
+For me, the base project included building the Raspberry Pi, getting the Pi connected to the display, and also properly displaying the simulation.
+One major issue I faced near the beginning was that the SD card failed and the Raspberry Pi couldn't use it anymore.
+Luckily, I had a spare USB drive and I loaded the OS for the Pi on that, which allowed it to work normally.
+I also had to install a fan and put the Pi in a case, since it was getting too hot.
+After making sure the Pi ran normally, I had to debug the lunar lander software since there were issues with importing packages.
+To fix this, I had to create a virtual environment (venv) and import the packages on the venv.
+One major breakthrough I had was being able to display the simulation briefly on the display just by running the python script.

 # Second Milestone